bilal5524/PI_DeepONet_Static_Structural_Response/README.md

-# PI_DeepONet_Static_Structural_Response
+# PI_DeepONet_Structural_Response_Prediction

-This repository contains configurations and code for implementing structural analysis using [**DeepXDE**](https://deepxde.readthedocs.io/) with both PaddlePaddle and TensorFlow backends.
+This repository contains configurations and code for evaluation structural response using [**DeepXDE**](https://deepxde.readthedocs.io/) with both PaddlePaddle and TensorFlow backends.
 The configurations are tailored for the following structures:
 1. **2D Beam Structure**
 2. **KW51 Structure**